-Vegan Spanakopita.
-My take on the great Greek spinach and feta pie!
-Featuring shatteringly crisp phyllo pastry, and a soft, salty, feta-cheesy, spinachy filling, all baked up to golden perfection.
-Comfort food at its finest.
+Vegan Spanakopita - My take on the great Greek spinach and feta pie!
+Featuring shatteringly crisp phyllo pastry, and a soft, salty, vegan feta-cheesy, spinachy filling, all baked up to golden perfection.

-FEATURED COMMENT: "I LOVED the crunchy crackly scrunched up phyllo crust and the filling is so good I had to force myself to stop eating it before it went in the pie.
-I've tried many vegan recipes and this really is the best vegan spanakopita!" - Sarah ⭐️⭐️⭐️⭐️⭐️ See more reader reviews here.
+"I LOVED the crunchy, crackly, scrunched up phyllo crust, and the filling is so good I had to force myself to stop eating it before it went in the pie.
+I've tried many vegan recipes and this really is the best vegan spanakopita!" - Sarah ⭐️⭐️⭐️⭐️⭐️ More reviews →

 Ok, hold up, because today we've got an incredible Vegan Spanakopita recipe coming on through.
-It all started with my A-Mazing Vegan Feta Cheese, and you know, if you've got a cracking recipe for that, then you just have to make Vegan Spanakopita!
+It all started with my A-Mazing Vegan Feta Cheese, and you know, if you've got an amazing recipe for that, then you just have to make Vegan Spanakopita!

-This is a rustic, super tasty Greek-inspired dish that looks way more complicated than it is.
-And when it comes to comfort food, it doesn't get much better.
-And if you don't agree, I'm not sure who you are.
+This is a rustic, super tasty vegan Greek-inspired dish that looks way more complicated than it is.
+And when it comes to comfort food, it doesn't get much better thank this!

 What Is Spanakopita?